 Creative and collaborative product leader with the goal of growing, mentoring and inspiring a world-class product team.
 For 15 years, has worked hard to make technology easy, useful, and fun for users.
 Extremely self-motivated and organized, wields a calm and optimistic passion to lead teams that reliably exceed expectations.
 Proud to be a New Yorker and live into the city’s standard of hard-working, bold, multidisciplinary creators.

 Skills include creating great product by focusing on user experience and design, product management, wireframes, user testing, UX, UI, IA, analytics, HTML, CSS, Photoshop, social media, writing, public speaking, and more.
 Member of Mensa, author of The Secret Peace: Exposing the Positive Trend of World Events, and organizer of the world's largest Art Meetup.

-Acting in a product role at Grovo, I worked on an intensive 6-month research project into the nature of workplace learning, which led to a new product direction for the company.
+Acting in Product and UX roles at Grovo, I worked on an intensive 6-month research project into the nature of workplace learning, which led to a new product direction for the company.
 I then led the entire team to embark on and build this industry-disrupting new product, from scratch.
 To correlate with its release, I also led our design team to launch a new visual rebrand for the company.
-We've been working on many far-reaching projects, and the ones I'm most excited about are in-progress and can't be shared yet.
-Feel free to contact me and I'd be happy to talk about the work.

 As Director of UX at Vitals, I oversaw redesigns of both sides of Vitals's business: their public web site of doctor reviews, and their B2B doctor portal.
 I managed a design agency to rebrand the company, and then led the UX and design efforts on the products.